-Parenting Plans are an essential par of any Divorce or Separation Agreement.
-These plans serve as a guide of the time you an your spouse will share with your children.
+Parenting Plans are an essential part of any Divorce or Separation Agreement.
+These plans serve as a guide to the time you and your spouse will share with your children.
 As children and families grow, Parenting Plans may be reviewed and updated to accommodate the ever changing needs of children and their families, including changes in the locations of parents’ residences.

 A Good Parenting Plan

-A good parenting plan will outline how decisions will be made and by whom with regard to your children and will also include information on how much time they will spend with each parent and when.
+A good parenting plan will outline how decisions will be made and by whom and will also include information on how much time they will spend with each parent and when.
 Additionally, parenting plans can include guidelines and agreements to help co-parents communicate better (on issues regarding the children) and to make the children’s transition between households as smooth as possible.

 Key 5 Areas of Parenting Plans: